47th (London) Signal Regiment: Italian Campaign

 Under its new GOC, Lt-Gen Charles Keightley, V Corps' next task was to act as a pursuit force after Eighth Army's expected breakthrough of the Gothic Line in Operation Olive.
 By the time the attack began, the corps' role had changed to an attempt to rush the Gothic Line by surprise, even though neither the HQ nor its divisions had carried out an offensive operation for many months.
 The first phase (25 August–3 September) went well and the German positions were overrun, Corps HQ and Signals moving up to Montegridolfo.
 But V Corps was checked at the Battle of Gemmano (4–15 September).
 The signallers following behind the advance had to deal with extensive demolitions and minefields, the three line sections as far forward as possible (reinforced by 21 Line Section to carry out maintenance in the rear) and the Tactical HQ signal office located on the edge of the gun line.
 By 5 September the main cable was through to Morciano di Romagna, but HQ did not follow until 15 September.
 The cable artery was across the river Conca by 19 September, at the cost of several casualties.
-By 20 September the enemy began to disengage, but the weather slowed the pursuit.
-On 6 October signal deception measures were instituted to give the false impression that further advance was impossible, but on the advance continued, with Corps HQ reaching Andrea di Bagnolo on 15 October with Signals HQ in nearby Borghi.
+By 20 September, the enemy began to disengage, but the weather slowed the pursuit.
+On 6 October, signal deception measures were instituted to give the false impression that further advance was impossible, but on the advance continued, with Corps HQ reaching Andrea di Bagnolo on 15 October with Signals HQ in nearby Borghi.
 Casualties among the signallers had already been heavy, but after the crossing of the Savio the campaign ground on, Corps HQ and Signals moving to Cesena (27 October) and then Bertinoro (11 November).
 The Marzino was crossed on 24 November and the Lanone the following day, but the rain caused the rivers to rise by several feet and threaten cable links.
-Finally Faenza was taken on 27 December and the front stabilised along the river Senio.
+Faenza was finally taken on 27 December and the front stabilised along the river Senio.
 Snow brought down all the main signal circuits on 6 January 1945 and V Corps had to rely on wireless for several hours while the line sections worked to restore connections.